 When you want to expand your business, it’s important to have a well-documented and well-planned strategy in hand.
 That’s why you should research the market you want to enter on and make sure it’s the right one for your game.

-Try to honest answers to some important questions, such as: Will your game be successful for that foreign audience?
+Try to honestly answer some important questions, such as: Will your game be successful for that foreign audience?
 Is there a demand for it?
 And most important: do you estimate it will sell?

 Finding the ideal market is not as simple as targeting that geographic region with great potential for players.
 In addition to the large audience, there are other factors you need to consider.
 At least in theory, statistical data on similar games released in a specific area will help you figure out which game genres and styles would be more appropriate and which would not.